Today we will talk Oman on my Things You didn’t Know series. Sultanahmet of Oman is a country I fell in love with after first few minutes being there.

 9. Arab Horses Land

-Zaad AL-Rakeb was the first horse in Arabia and to which all the Arab progeny horses were tracked back.
-It belonged to the Uzd, the old members of the Arab Uzd tribe of Oman.
+Zaad AL-Rakeb – the first horse in Arabia to which all the Arab progeny horses comes from.
+It belonged to the Uzd, the old members of the Arab Uzd tribe of Omani Sultanate.Land of the best Arab horses in the whole world. #arabhorsesheavenClick To Tweet

 10. Open for tourists!

-Officially Oman was open to expensive package tours and business travellers only and its allowed tourists to enter its territory freely only starting in 1987 when Omani government decided to eased visa restrictions.
+Officially country was open to expensive package tours and business travellers only and its allowed tourists to enter its territory freely only starting in 1987 when Omani government decided to eased visa restrictions.

 Up to 1970, there were no hotels in the country at all!
 These days they have some of the most amazing resorts to host you.
 It is really worth a visit, so pack and go before all the others will.
 Especially if you are such a desert lover as I’m!